hmac/kite/README.md

 ## Type system

-Lam's type system is basically Hindley-Milner plus extensible records.
+Kite's type system is basically Hindley-Milner plus extensible records.
 In this sense it's quite similar to Elm.
-However Lam's type system provides some additional tools, including typed holes and implicit arguments.
+However Kite's type system provides some additional tools, including typed holes and implicit arguments.

 ### Typed Holes

-Lam supports typed holes in both terms and types.
+Kite supports typed holes in both terms and types.
 With this code:
 ```haskell
 foo : a -> Maybe a -> a
 foo x m = ?1